pavlovt/easy-html/README.md

 # Easy to write and understand templating language
-Json-like template language exported to html.
+Simplified html-like template language exported to html.

 The main idea is to be able to write clear and readable code because html contains too much boilerplate and it is very hard to understand its meaning.